Illegal Pollution from Data Center Power Plants Shouldn’t Harm Our Communities. We’re Suing xAI.

 Case Updates

-NAACP Sues xAI for Illegal Pollution from Data Center Power Plant
+NAACP Asks Court for Emergency Action to Stop Illegal Air Pollution from xAI’s Data Center Power Plant